In which phase of mitosis do sister chromatids separate? | Channels for Pearson+

 1

-Recall that during metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
-The sister chromatids are attached to spindle fibers from opposite poles.
+Recall that during prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.
+The nuclear envelope breaks down, but sister chromatids are still paired together.

-Recognize that in prophase, the chromosomes condense and become visible, but the sister chromatids are not yet separated.
+In metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
+The sister chromatids are still attached at the centromere, awaiting separation.

-Note that in telophase, the separated chromatids reach the opposite poles, and the cell begins to divide, but the separation of sister chromatids has already occurred in anaphase.
+Finally, in telophase, the separated chromatids reach the poles, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.

 Watch next